Zilliqa/scilla/README.md

-To run the testsuite executable manually from bin/testsuite, you have to provide the parameters "-bin-dir" and "-tests-dir", which must be absolute paths to the directory containing scilla-runner, eval-runner and the tests/ directory containng the tests.
+To run the testsuite executable manually from bin/testsuite, you have to provide the parameters "-bin-dir" and "-tests-dir", which must be absolute paths to the directory containing scilla-runner, eval-runner and the tests/directory containng the tests.
 Relative paths may  not work.

 To obtain a list of tests available: